tfrce/thedaywefightback/_posts/2014-02-13-the-results.md

 	<li>
 		<h3><span id="result-emails">0</span></h3>
 		<h4>Emails</h4>
-		185,000 people registered to send an email to their electore which will be forwarded onto their three representatives.
+		185,000 people registered to send an email to their electorate which will be forwarded onto their three representatives.
 	</li>

 	<br class="clear" />